BorisBogaerts/CoppeliaSim-VR-Toolbox/README.md

 # V-REP-VR-Toolbox
-This repository containt virtual reality tools for VREP.
+This repository contains virtual reality tools for VREP.
 V-REP is a robotics simulation software package that is available here: http://www.coppeliarobotics.com/

 Currently two tools are available
 - V-REP-VR-Interface